intel-retail/automated-vending/docs_src/phases/phase1.md

 </details>

-This is the end of the scenario, and should provide an essential understanding of maintenance mode as well as temperature reactions in the Automated Checkout reference implementation.
+This is the end of the scenario, and should provide an essential understanding of maintenance mode as well as temperature reactions in the Automated Vending reference implementation.

 ## Summary

-You have successfully run through a typical Automated Checkout workflow using simulated interactions and devices.
+You have successfully run through a typical Automated Vending workflow using simulated interactions and devices.
 In the other phases of this reference implementation, we ramp up to using physical devices and provide guidance on writing new services for your custom devices and needs.